-- if they present a full academic challenge or college preparatory high school program, including three consecutive years of study in each of the required subjects culminating in the grade 12 year, or - (2) if they have an acceptable score on the SAT in the appropriate subjects and Grade 12 standing.
+- (2) if they have an acceptable score on the SAT in the appropriate subjects and Grade 12 standing.
 The Critical Reading section of the SAT Reasoning Test may be used to meet the English Language Arts 30-1 requirement.
 See Admissions Chart 8 for SAT Subject Test equivalencies. - (3) AP exam results in required subjects.